Google Tag Manager

 6

-• Add a version name like "Added IssueCapture widget"
+• Give it a version name like "Added IssueCapture widget" and click Publish

-• Visit your website - you should see the bug report button
+• Open your site in a new tab — you should see the Report Issue button

-• Click it and submit a test issue to verify it works
+• Click the button and submit a test issue end-to-end to confirm it lands in Jira

 Troubleshooting